 Perinatal Psychological Support

-parent-infant attachment – parenting, attachment and bonding
+parent-infant attachment – parenting, attachment, and bonding;

-perinatal loss – stillbirth, miscarriage, abortion, grief
+perinatal loss – stillbirth, miscarriage, abortion, post-abortion syndrome, grief;

 I am a member of The Perinatal Society of Australia and New Zealand (PSANZ) is a multidisciplinary society dedicated to improving the health and long term outcomes for mothers and their babies.
 PSANZ encompasses and strongly encourages research focused on mothers and babies during pregnancy and at birth as well as the health of the newborn as its development continues after birth.